PeterOrneholm/Orneholm.PEAccounting/README.md

 ### Sample

-A console application with samples is available in /samples/Orneholm.PEAccountingNet.ConsoleAppSamle.
+A console application with showing a few usecases is available in [Samples](samples/Orneholm.PEAccountingNet.ConsoleAppSamle).

 ## Regenerating models